Gaussian Approximation for High-Dimensional Second-Order $U$- and $V$-statistics with Size-Dependent Kernels under i.n.i.d. Sampling: Main Results

 \subsection{Gaussian Approximation for High-dimensional $V$-statistics}

 In applications, we often need to handle not only $U$-statistics but also $V$-statistics.
-Once Theorem~\ref{thm:main-inid} is established, the Gaussian approximation for the second-order high-dimensional $V$-statistic with size-dependent kernels follows immediately.
-To facilitate applications, we state it explicitly as a corollary.
+Once Theorem~\ref{thm:main-inid} is established, the Gaussian approximation for the second-order high-dimensional $V$-statistic with size-dependent kernels follows immediately, because the only difference from the $U$-statistic case is the additional diagonal contribution to the first-order projection.
+Nevertheless, to facilitate applications, we state it explicitly as a corollary.